mybizz-site/phontrack/userdoc.md

 Feel free to create an issue if you used it and want to share your impressions.

-# Phone logging apps comparison table
+# Phone logging apps comparison table :bar_chart:

 Android clients: